Kong/kong/UPGRADE.md

 ##### 3. Upgrade without downtime

-You can now upgrade Kong to `0.5.x.` Proceed as a regular upgrade and follow the suggested upgrade path, in particular the `kong reload` command.
+You can now upgrade Kong to `0.5.x.` Proceed as a regular upgrade and follow the suggested upgrade path, in particular, the `kong reload` command.

 ##### 4. Purge your Cassandra cluster